amitganvir/paytm-challenge/README.md

             2  ->  3
             1  ->  1

-         for computing moving average of last N elements, lets say, N = 3 Get the value for the max number of elements added i.e. 10th element, value = 55 Get the value of the (numberOfElements - 3) i.e. 10 - 3 = 7th elment, value = 28
+      For computing moving average of last N elements, lets say, N = 3, here are the steps

-         Average is computed using the formula: (55 - 28)/3
+        - Step 1:

-         Runtime Complexity:
+            Get the value for the max number of elements added i.e. 10th element, value = 55
-            Average computation is a constant time operation O(1)
+        - Step 2:

-    This implementation can compute the average of last N itmes added when N is less than total elements.
+            Get the value of the (numberOfElements - 3) i.e. 10 - 3 = 7th elment, value = 28

-   - **MovingAverageWithList**
+        - Step 3:
-    Implementation of IMovingAverage that uses ArrayList as collection to save elements.
+            Find the average using the formula: (55 - 28)/3

-    - This implementaion uses a instance variable to save the sum of elements added so far and another variable to store numberOfElements added till now.
+   **Time Complexity is O(1)**

-    - Add element is a constant time operation i.e. O(1)
+        Step1 and Step2 are map lookups and hence have a constant time O(1) complexity Step3 is a divide operation and hence its a constant time O(1) complexity

-    - Get element is a constant time operation i.e. O(1)
+   **Space Complexity is O(N) where N is the total elements added**

-    - Moving average is computed as (totalSum/numberOfElements).
-This is a constant time operation O(1)
+**Testing**
-    - This implementation only gives moving average of all the elements.
-It does not have the capability to give average of last X elements,where X is a number less than total size.
+    - MovingAverageWithMapTest has test cases with different scenarios.